 “I believe it is important that SMU alumni and friends support all areas of the University – academic programs, scholarships, athletics and campus development,” Ford said.
 “SMU is known for the breadth of the educational experience it provides, and this campaign is strengthening every critical component of the campus environment for our students.”

 The surprise announcement of the new commitment was made October 25 at a meeting of leaders and volunteers for SMU’s Second Century Campaign.
 The Volunteer Summit attracted more than 200 participants and coincided with the University’s Homecoming Week.

 The new commitment by Gerald J. Ford and Kelli O. Ford and The Gerald J. Ford Family Foundation brings to $800 million the total raised to date by SMU’s Second Century Campaign.
 The University announced in September that it was raising its original monetary goal from $750 million to $1 billion, based on the campaign’s rapid progress ahead of schedule.
 Seeking resources for scholarships, faculty positions, academic programs, facilities and the campus experience, the campaign was publicly launched in 2008.

-A prominent component of the Ford Research Center will be a visualization lab.
+A prominent component of the Gerald J. Ford Research and Innovation Building will be a visualization lab.
 Connected to the new data center, it will be used for classes, conferences and performances showcasing computational research at SMU.
-The Ford Research Center also will facilitate experimentation in imagery and provide ample space for the interaction between individual researchers and the tools of technology.
+The facility also will facilitate experimentation in imagery and provide ample space for the interaction between individual researchers and the tools of technology.
 Offices for technology support staff will be housed in a central location for ease of access.